juho-lee/asymmetrical_scaling/README.md

 This file implements a feedforward neural network (FFNN) with asymmetrical node scaling:
 - `Scaling`: A custom module that scales input activations.
 - `ScaledFCLayer`: A fully connected layer with asymmetrical scaling.
-- `FFNN`: The main neural network model, which stacks multiple scaled layers.
+- `FFNN`: Feedforward neural network which (or without) scaled layers.

 ### `sampling_utils.py`
 Provides utilities for sampling different distributions used in the initialization and regularization of the network: